Beto-Ales/Alabanzas/tasks.md

             }                                               indicating the progress of one particular song }

-dots() removes previous bullets if we start a new song, & place new bullets in regard to the amount of verses of the new song.
+dots() removes previous bullets if we start a new song, & place new bullets considering the amount of verses of the new song.

     it will colored the bullets of the verses already displayed including the current bullet verse.